Periodic Jobs¶

 : job.sec ( -- ) ++uptime ;

-The uptime can be displayed with .uptime
+The uptime can be displayed with .uptime, however, either after

 exiting the main loop, or in the same or another job, or on the serial